 In any Florida premises liability case, every claim or lawsuit will have certain elements or areas that make up your premises liability cause of action for damages under Florida law.
 You will need to understand these factors in your injury case and be ready to provide evidence to prove your claim (your “prima facie case”) regarding these areas.

-Areas of Proof in a Florida premises liability lawsuit or claim include:
+Elements of Proof in a Florida Premises Liability Lawsuit or Claim Include:

 1. Determining the Legal Status of the Plaintiff Injury Victim (Invitee, Invited Licensee, Trespasser)